Military Family Moving to Norfolk? Here's What to Check Electrically Before You Settle In

 A standard home inspection evaluates the visible and accessible portions of the electrical system, which is useful but limited.
 The inspector will note obvious deficiencies: an open junction box, a missing cover plate, and a Federal Pacific or Zinsco panel known to have reliability issues.
 What a standard inspection does not typically include is a detailed assessment of circuit capacity, a check of the actual grounding integrity at outlets versus just whether the outlets have three prongs, or an evaluation of the interior of the panel for corrosion, which matters specifically in Norfolk, VA, given the coastal humidity conditions.
 A home inspector also does not test every circuit under load, so a circuit that reliably trips when you run two appliances simultaneously may have passed the inspection without issue.

 For military families buying or renting in Norfolk, VA, this gap between what was inspected and what actually exists in the home is worth taking seriously.
 If you have the opportunity to schedule a more detailed electrical inspection before move-in, or as soon as possible after, that inspection will tell you what you are actually dealing with.
-Castles Electric offers inspections specifically designed to identify capacity limitations, code deficiencies, and safety concerns that standard home inspections may not uncover.
+Castles Electrical offers inspections specifically designed to identify capacity limitations, code deficiencies, and safety concerns that standard home inspections may not uncover.
 The goal is not to find everything wrong with the house — it is to give you a clear, prioritized picture of what needs attention now versus what can wait.

 The Panel: What to Look For and Why It Matters